numpy/numpy/numpy/ma/README.txt

  * *put*, *putmask* and *take* now mimic the ndarray methods, to avoid unpleasant surprises.
 Moreover, *put* and *putmask* both update the mask when needed.  * if *a* is a masked array, *bool(a)* raises a *ValueError*, as it does with ndarrays.
  * in the same way, the comparison of two masked arrays is a masked array, not a boolean
  * *filled(a)* returns an array of the same subclass as *a._data*, and no test is performed on whether it is contiguous or not.
- * the mask is always printed, even if it's *nomask*, which makes things easie (for me at least) to remember that a masked array is used.
+ * the mask is always printed, even if it's *nomask*, which makes things easy (for me at least) to remember that a masked array is used.
  * *cumsum* works as if the *_data* array was filled with 0.
 The mask is preserved, but not updated.
  * *cumprod* works as if the *_data* array was filled with 1.
 The mask is preserved, but not updated.